HomelabTim/HomelabTim/README.md

 # Timothy Smith

-**`Systems Engineer - College Graduate - YouTuber`**
+**`Head of Infrastructure - College Graduate - YouTuber`**

-I'm a San Antonio-based Systems Engineer passionate about technology.
-I hold an Associates Degree in Computer Information Systems from SouthWest Texas Junior College and have honed my skills at Kasm Technologies, specializing in virtualization, networking, Python coding, and web development.
-With AWS certifications and a commitment to staying current, I'm equipped to excel in any IT role.
-I also run the "[HomelabTim](https://youtube.com/@HomelabTim)" YouTube channel, educating viewers on IT topics.
+I'm Timothy Smith, Head of Infrastructure at AIMG (AI Media Group) based in San Antonio, Texas, I am deeply passionate about technology.
+With a degree in Computer Information Systems where I Proudly held an award for Outstanding Student in my class, I thrive in team collaboration, project management, and delivering exceptional customer satisfaction.

+In my professional journey, I've honed my skills at Kasm Technologies, specializing in virtualization, networking, Video Editing and Documentation Writing.
+My proficiency extends to tools like VS Code, Git, Docker, and various operating systems, complemented by my AWS Certificated Solutions Architect Associate.

+At Kasm Technologies, I played a pivotal role in advertisement, creating YouTube content, designing thumbnails, and developing software solutions for team needs, ensuring reliability through rigorous testing.
+Transitioning from Kasm Technologies, where I contributed to the Docker container streaming platform, I've recently been appointed as Head of Infrastructure at AIMG.

+At AIMG, I lead the management of on-premises servers, focusing on updates, maintenance, and ensuring optimal functionality.
+My role involves maintaining server health, implementing upgrades, and overseeing overall server operations to support the organization's seamless functioning.
+Thriving in dynamic environments, I continue to bring innovative solutions to the forefront.

+Beyond my professional journey, I'm a 26-year-old IT enthusiast, eager to explore new horizons.
+I have a dynamic presence on "[HomelabTim](https://youtube.com/@HomelabTim)", my YouTube channel which boasts 600+ subscribers, featuring popular content like the WireGuard VPN video, garnering over 21,000 views.

+I am excited to continue my passion in the IT world with AIMG, I'm committed to continuous learning and contributing to my growth in IT.

    <p align="left">
       <a href="https://homelabtim.com">